haidi20/SIDP/README.md

 - And run command ```$ php artisan serve``` and take a look at "localhost:8000" in browser

 my custom is :
-- Datatable i change use react-hook.
+- Datatable change use react-hook.